funkygao/fae/README.md

 ### TODO

+*   vBucket for cluster sharding
+*   what about each kingdom is a shard?
 *   session timeout seems not working
 *   maybe profiler sample rate is totally controlled by client
 *   hot configuration reload